changjongkim/sc_rebuttal/new_rebuttal.md

 **INT8.** INT8 is optional, since the same path supports FP16, and we will report its model-quality impact in revision.

+**Framework.**
+The trace-driven metric we labeled TTFT actually measures block retrieval, and we will rename it to Block Retrieval Latency.
+The standard end-to-end TTFT is the one in Fig. 13.
+R4 is right that the absolute CASCADE vs. vLLM comparison there mixes caching and runtime, so we do not rest the contribution on it.
+The gain is isolated in Fig. 13b, within one PyTorch run, where retrieval replaces 1 s of prefill with a 21 to 27 ms RDMA read.
+The tail-latency figure aggregates 300 to 500 reads per rank, not 128, and the gaps are one to two orders of magnitude, far beyond variance.

 ## F. Fault tolerance and hardware generality (R3, R4)

 **Fault tolerance.** For a cache, node failure is a non-event.
 A lost block is a cache miss, recomputed or read from Lustre, so only cached state is lost.
 KV cache needs no durability, and where it is wanted CASCADE can write blocks straight to Lustre, a configuration option.
 We add no in-memory replication, which would undo the 93 to 94 percent footprint reduction.